Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Use Access Keys for Programmatic Access (CLI / SDK)
 * Audit permissions of your account with the IAM Credentials Report
 * Never share IAM users & Access Keys
+* Never ever ever store IAM key credentials on any machine but a personal computer or on-premise server
+* On premise server best practice is to call STS to obtain temporary security credentials

+### AWS STS – Security Token Service

+* Allows to grant limited and temporary access to AWS resources (up to 1 hour).
+* `AssumeRole`: Assume roles within your account or cross account
+* `AssumeRoleWithSAML`: return credentials for users logged with SAML
+* `AssumeRoleWithWebIdentity`
+  * return creds for users logged with an IdP (Facebook Login, Google Login, OIDC compatible…)
+  * AWS recommends against using this, and using Cognito Identity Pools instead
+* `GetSessionToken`: for MFA, from a user or AWS account root user
+* `GetFederationToken`: obtain temporary creds for a federated user
+* `GetCallerIdentity`: return details about the IAM user or role used in the API call
+* `DecodeAuthorizationMessage`: decode error message when an AWS API is denied

+### AWS Directory Services

+* AWS Managed Microsoft AD
+  * Create your own AD in AWS, manage users locally, supports MFA
+  * Establish “trust” connections with your on-premise AD
+* AD Connector
+  * Directory Gateway (proxy) to redirect to on-premise AD, supports MFA
+  * Users are managed on the on-premise AD
+* Simple AD
+  * AD-compatible managed directory on AWS
+  * Cannot be joined with on-premise AD

 ### IAM Summary